Free DownloadHow to choose an HR software system in 2023: A complete guide

 When comparing the two, business leaders should recognize that one system doesn't necessarily replace the other, Vickers said.

-LXPs are an evolutionary step in learning technology that help organizations move toward more interactive, personalized learning focused on the employee experience, he said.
+LXPs are an evolutionary step in learning technology that can help organizations move toward more interactive, personalized learning focused on the employee experience, he added.

 "That's the evolution from something that's just keeping track of learning within the organization [to something that's] opening it up to the outside environment, focusing more on the experience of learners and how learners can help one another develop better experiences within the organization," Vickers said.